Fast Track (British TV programme)

 Fast Track is a 30-minute travel news TV show which was broadcast on BBC World News.
 Individual segments were also broadcast on BBC News Channel.

 Presenters

-The programme was presented by Rajan Datar and Fiona Foster.
+The programme was presented originally by Gwenan Edwards, then Rajan Datar and Fiona Foster.
 There were also regular segments including Widget of the Week, Events and the Best of the Web.

 Other presenters included: Simon Calder, Akhtar Khan, Michelle Jana-Chan and Carmen Roberts.
 Both Datar and Roberts are amongst the main presenters on the successor programme; with Calder presenting a viewer questions segment.